-If the program is And the expenses are Then the expense is ALTCS Depreciation; Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
-MSP incomo tax paymento, AHCCCS FTW Entertainment expenses; Adult Business use of a personal vehicle, based Allowed as a deduction from gross self-employment Caretaker Relative on actual mileage; income.
-Pregnant Woman Cost of purchasing capital equipment; Child capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is

+ALTCS Not allowed as a deduction from gross self-employment

+SSI-MAO income.

+MSP income tax paymente,

+AHCCCS FTW Entertainment expenses;

+Adult Allowed as a deduction from gross self-employment

+Caretaker Relative income.

+Pregnant Woman Cost of purchasing capital equipment;

+Child capital equipment,

+KidsCare Payments on the principal of loans; and

+Carryover of previous year's losses.